Roh Soh-yeong: Roh's reaction

 However, Roh, the Director of the Nabi Art Center, embroiled in controversy over mistreatment by a chauffeur, expressed her feelings.
 In response, she revealed her state of mind through another media outlet, saying, "How can someone who throws things and uses foul language live like this...
 You can understand what I mean if you think about it."

 AsiaN claimed that the media will 'listen' to Roh's opinion, since a false implication could pose a serious risk of human rights violations and defamation against her.
 The article states that the controversy surrounding Director Roh has been extensively covered by most media outlets, following the lead of the Hankyoreh newspaper.
 Park Young-sik, a lawyer representing Director Roh also stated the following.
 "Everything is not true.
 It is highly subjective, so it is inappropriate to respond to each claim."

 Personal life

 In 1988, Roh married the chairman of the South Korean group SK Group, Chey Tae-won, and has two daughters and a son.
-In December 2015, Soh and Chey divorced.
+In December 2015, Roh and Chey divorced.
 In December 2022, the Seoul Family Court approved the divorce, and Chey kept most of his shares.
 As part of the divorce, a court ordered Chey to pay $1 billion to his former wife.
 The settlement was overturned in October 2025 by the Supreme Court of Korea, which ordered a review after finding a miscalculation that increased the value of the couple's assets.
+However, in the same ruling in October 2025, the Supreme Court officially finalized the divorce and a 2 billion won alimony payment, legally ending their marriage after 10 years of legal dispute.
+Following the Supreme Court's remand of the property division, the Seoul High Court ruled in July 2026 that Chey must pay 944 billion won (approximately $668 million) in asset division.
+In August 2026, Chey appealed this decision, sending the ongoing property division case back to the Supreme Court.